Adrien de Gerlache: Early years

 Born in Hasselt in eastern Belgium as the son of an army officer, de Gerlache was educated in Brussels.
-From a young age he was deeply attracted by the sea, and made three voyages in 1883 and 1884 to the United States as a cabin boy on an ocean liner.
-He studied Engineering at the Free University of Brussels.
+From a young age, he was deeply attracted by the sea, and made three voyages in 1883 and 1884 to the United States as a cabin boy on an ocean liner.
+He studied engineering at the Free University of Brussels.
 After finishing his third year in 1885, he quit the university and joined the Belgian Navy on 19 January 1886.

 After graduating from the nautical college of Ostend he worked on fishery protection vessels as second and third lieutenant.
-In October 1887 he signed on as seaman on the Craigie Burn, an English ship, for a voyage to San Francisco, but the ship failed to round Cape Horn and was sold for scrap in Montevideo.
+In October 1887 he signed on as a seaman on the Craigie Burn, an English ship, for a voyage to San Francisco, but the ship failed to round Cape Horn and was sold for scrap in Montevideo.
 He returned to Europe after spending time in Uruguay and Argentina.
-After a trip to Constantinople and the Black Sea he worked for the Holland-America Line as fourth officer, before obtaining an appointment as lieutenant in the Belgian Navy.
+After a trip to Constantinople and the Black Sea, he worked for the Holland-America Line as fourth officer, before obtaining an appointment as lieutenant in the Belgian Navy.
 Until July 1894 he was an officer on Ostend-Dover ferries, meanwhile taking courses and becoming a captain on 22 August 1894.

 Frustrated by the monotonous work aboard the Ostend-Dover ferries, de Gerlache offered his services to Belgian King Leopold II and Welsh-American adventurer Henry Morton Stanley, for an expedition to the Congo, but the offer was turned down.
 A letter to polar explorer Otto Nordenskiöld went unanswered.
 Finally he started planning and promoting his own Antarctic expedition, proposing his plan in 1894 to the Belgian Royal Geographical Society.